 This understanding is the essence of my morality.
 For me, true morality means treating fellow humans, other species, and the environment with love, fairness, care, harmlessness, and thoughtfulness at all times.

-My dear friend Nizah Morris always said that, whenever anything must be done, first ask and answer this question:
+My dear friend Nizah Morris, an ordained Buddhist, always said that, whenever anything must be done, first ask and answer this question:

 "What is the loving thing to do?"